bigBagBoogy/FestivalIdleGame/bigBagBoogy.md

 # bug along the way to learn from:

-connectWeb3.js needs to be typecasted: type="module" in it's html element and score.js MUST not! otherwise all functions will break `undefinded`.
+1. connectWeb3.js needs to be typecasted: type="module" in it's html element and score.js MUST not! otherwise all functions will break `undefinded`.
 You can not and don't need to (if you use VAR for variables you need in both files),
 do: "// import "./score.js";" in connectWeb3.js.
 If you do, It will call the inteval function double, with wrong arguments.

-If You see this error in the browser console: `ethers-5.6.esm.min.js:16475     POST https://eth-sepolia.g.alchemy.com/v2/69txysSR3src6m4REhIftFAI2BYyEgcN net::ERR_NAME_NOT_RESOLVED`
+2. If You see this error in the browser console: `ethers-5.6.esm.min.js:16475     POST https://eth-sepolia.g.alchemy.com/v2/69txysSR3src6m4REhIftFAI2BYyEgcN net::ERR_NAME_NOT_RESOLVED`
 It means you're not connected to the internet!

+3. When running Anvil, you can only test 1 deployed contract at a time.
+When you run an other deploy script, the first one gets overwritten.

+forge script script/DeployGameProgressAndTopFive.s.sol
+forge script script/DeployCheatpay.s.sol  <---- this one is now "live"
 ````

+4. browser console: BlockOutOfRangeError: `inpage.js:1 MetaMask - RPC Error: [ethjs-query] while formatting outputs from RPC '{"value":{"code":-32603,"data":{"code":-32602,"message":"BlockOutOfRangeError: block height is 657 but requested was 1946"}}}'`